-A lot of people ask if they should go cold turkey or gradually transition to a vegan diet.
+A lot of people ask if they should go cold tofurkey (that’s the vegan version of cold turkey) or gradually transition to a plant based diet.
 Some people opt to make a stopover in vegetarian-ville by cutting out meat but continuing to eat dairy and eggs.

 How you make the transition is up to you, but the more quickly you eliminate meat, dairy and eggs from your diet, the sooner you’ll see the health, environmental and ethical benefits of going vegan.

 There’s no wrong way to make the transition unless you have a preexisting health condition like diabetes.
-If that’s the case, you should consult a doctor or registered dietician who is supportive of switching to a plant-based diet.
-Most doctors have zero training in nutrition and still believe the animal ag propaganda that we must eat meat to survive.
+If that’s the case, you should consult a doctor or registered dietician who is supportive of switching to a plant based diet.
+Most doctors have zero training in nutrition and still believe outdated information that we must eat meat to survive.
 If your doctor isn’t supportive, find one who is.
-PlantBasedDoctors.org has a sizeable list if you’re in the US.
+PlantBasedDoctors.org has a sizable list if you’re in the US.

 Meal Plans and Grocery Shopping

-We provide free weekly plant-based meal plans.
-If you haven’t yet, you can sign up here.
-This is designed to make your life easier as you learn how to go vegan and save you hours of time each month planning your meals.
+We provide a free plant based meal plan.
+This is designed to make your life easier as you learn how to go vegan and can save you hours of time each month planning your meals.
 You can even customize your meal plan to match your needs and automatically create a grocery list from your recipes.